3db/3db/docs_src/usage/quickstart.rst

 Requirements
 """""""""""""

-You will need a working python 3.x installation.
-To follow the rest of the Quickstart, you will also need Anaconda.
+You will need a working Python 3.x installation.
+To follow the rest of the Quickstart, you will also need `Anaconda <https://docs.anaconda.com/anaconda/install/>`_.

 Installation
 """""""""""""